Privacy policy

 12. THE SECURITY OF YOUR DATA

 We protect your data as much as we can.
-For this purpose we introduced technological, organizational and physical security measures appropriate to the level of risk associated with the processing of your data.
-Depending on the circumstances, we may use different types of security features: IT security, encryption, pseudonymization, physical security measures or reliable internal rules on the processing of personal data, data access control which is limited only to authorized personnel.
+For this purpose, we introduced technological, organisational and physical security measures appropriate to the level of risk associated with the processing of your data.
+Depending on the circumstances, we may use different types of security features: IT security, encryption, pseudonymisation, physical security measures or reliable internal rules on the processing of personal data, data access control which is limited only to authorized personnel.
 We protect your data against accidental loss, modification or unauthorized disclosure to third parties.

 13. PERSONAL DATA BREACH